zsb8/Python_Spark_ALS/README.md

 This is a sample code.
 Data is pubic.
 # Python_Spark_ALS
 Use ALS (Alternating Least Squares) on Spark to create a recommend engine.
+Recommend the likely favourite movies to user.

 # Run the code
 Type this command on Linux, use **spark-submit** to run the code.